 Returning to college after a prolonged absence is an inspiring endeavor and certainly no easy task for many of these students.
 In some ways, the non-traditional students represent the best that the community has to offer: people leading productive lives while striving to further their education, or those who have overcome significant obstacles to return to college.
 In both instances, the financial aid available is a welcome encouragement for this important step.

-California Baptist University both coordinates and facilitates a number of financial assistance options.
+California Baptist University facilitates a number of financial assistance options.
 There are various scholarships and loans available for students who meet eligibility requirements, including Federal programs, state programs, and private scholarships.

 Students must complete a Free Application for Federal Student Aid (FAFSA).
 The Financial Aid Office receives the FAFSA information electronically, provided the student lists California Baptist University as an attending institution.